A letter of demand is also known as a letter before action or abbreviated to LBA in debt recovery matters.

 The absence of sending a letter of demand prior to the commencement of legal proceedings may well have a negative impact on expenses.

-A letter of demand letter may well prompt a denial letter stating the basis for rejecting a claim, and is sometimes a good indication of what the defences will be and indeed may well be able to be founded upon at a later date.
+A letter of demand letter could prompt a denial letter stating the basis for rejecting a claim, and is sometimes a good indication of what the defences will be and indeed might be able to be founded upon at a later date.
+Ideal for debt recovery in Scotland, but matters concerning individuals in England and Wales look at 'Pre-action Protocol' before proceeding.

 The content of this website is for general information only and should not be relied upon.
 It is not intended to be construed as legal advice and should not be treated as a substitute for specific advice.